jbosstm/narayana/CONTRIBUTING.md

 ### Coding Guidelines

-We use the maven `checkstyle` and `sortpom` plugins which are skipped by default for older modules and enabled for newer ones.
+We use the maven `checkstyle` and `sortpom` plugins which are enabled by default and skipped in certain cases for older modules.

 For older modules where checkstyle is disabled, when editing a file you should either
 a) follow the style currently used in the file you have edited or,